ItsAbhinavM/Smart-Board/README.md

 ## Usage
 Follow the below given instructions for smooth usage of the app.
-- Drawing : <br>
+- **Drawing** : <br>
-  Point your index finger and move around the direction where you want to draw.
+  Point your index finger and move around the direction where you want to draw. ☝️
-- Erasing  :<br>
+- **Erasing**  :<br>
-  Wrap your fingers and move above the area where you need to erase, be careful not to erase required drawings.
+  Wrap your fingers and move above the area where you need to erase, be careful not to erase required drawings. ✊
-- Changing options : <br>
+- **Changing options** : <br>
-  Point both index and middle finger and hover over the navigation bar or side bar for changing, not that hover a single finger alone will not change the option the selected option will be highlighted with a white border.
+  Point both index and middle finger and hover over the navigation bar or side bar for changing, not that hover a single finger alone will not change the option the selected option will be highlighted with a white border. ✌️
-- Save canvas : <br>
+- **Save canvas** : <br>
-  Give it a thumbs up and the canvas will be saved inside the `Saved_Boards` folder, do note that you can only save one canvas per minute.
+  Give it a thumbs up and the canvas will be saved inside the `Saved_Boards` folder 👍, do note that you can only save one canvas per minute.

+## Contribution
+This repository is open for contribution, feel free to follow the below given steps for enhancing the application.
+- **Fork the repo** : Create your own copy of the repository on GitHub.
+- **Create a new branch** : Create a new branch for your changes.
+- **Make your changes** : Make your changes to the code.
+- **Commit and push** : After completing the work commit and push the changes.
+- **Open a PR** : Open a pull request to submit your changes for review.